Topological $SU(3)_f$ approach for two-body $\Omega_c$ weak decays: Formalism

 \section{Formalism}

-We investigate potential two-body decays of $\Omega_c^0$ that occur through the quark-level weak transitions: $c\to su\bar d$ and $c\to qu\bar q$ with $q=(d,s)$.
+We investigate potential two-body decays of $\Omega_c^0$ that occur through the Cabibbo-allowed (CA) and singly Cabibbo-suppressed (SCS) charm quark weak transitions: $c\to su\bar d$ and $c\to qu\bar q$ with $q=(d,s)$, respectively.
 The responsible effective Hamiltonian is defined as~\cite{Buchalla:1995vs,Buras:1998raa}

-Here, $G_F$ is the Fermi constant, $V_{ij}$ denotes the Cabibbo-Kobayashi-Maskawa (CKM) matrix element, and $c_{\pm}$ are the scale-dependent Wilson coefficients that account for perturbative QCD corrections~\cite{Li:2012cfa}.
+Here, $G_F$ is the Fermi constant, $V_{ij}$ denotes the Cabibbo-Kobayashi-Maskawa (CKM) matrix element, and $c_{\pm}$ are the scale-dependent Wilson coefficients accounting for perturbative QCD corrections.
+At the scale $\mu=1.25$~GeV, one obtains $(c_+,c_-)=(0.71,1.98)$~\cite{Buchalla:1995vs,Zou:2019kzq}.
 In Eq.~(\ref{Heff}), $O_\pm^{(q)}$ represent the four-quark operators, which are defined as